 Although this is fourth on our list, this is likely in the top two for “non-negotiables” as it relates to starting They Ask, You Answer.

 They Ask, You Answer is a content strategy with one major crux: it doesn’t work unless youand your team are the ones deploying it.

 That means you can’t just outsource the content creation to a team of freelance writers.

 It simply doesn’t work.

 Who knows your buyer better than you?
-Who has the great depth of knowledge about your audiences fears, worries, and concerns?
+Who has a great depth of knowledge about your audience’s fears, worries, and concerns?

-Who has more passion about your product or service and understands the “soul” of the organization better than you and your team?
+Who has more passion for your product or service and understands the “soul” of the organization better than you and your team?

 These are things that no freelance writer could ever fully grasp.